-- 100Base-T Twisted pair connection, Fast Ethernet.
-Network connection for 100-Mbps networks. - 10Base-2 Thin Ethernet connection.
+- 100Base-T Twisted Pair connection, Fast Ethernet.
+Network connection for 100-Mbps networks. - 10Base-2 Thin Ethernet Kabel.
 Network connection for 10-Mbps networks with BNC connector.
-T-connectors are used for the connection of equipment with BNC sockets. - 10Base-T Twisted pair connection.
-Network connection for 10-Mbps networks >> RJ45 connector. - 1TR6 D-channel protocol used in the German ISDN.
-Today the more common protocol is the ➤> DSS1. - Access list A rule that defines a set of packets that should or should not be transmitted by the router. - Accounting Recording of connection data, e.g. date, time, connection duration, charging information and number of data packets transferred. - ADSL Asymmetric >> Digital Subscriber Line
+T-connectors are used for the connection of equipment with BNC sockets. - 10Base-T Twisted Pair connection.
+Network connection for 10-Mbps networks ➤> RJ45 connector. - 3DES (Triple DES) See >> DES. - 1TR6 D-channel protocol used in the German ISDN.
+Today the more common protocol is ➤> DSS1. - Access list A rule that defines a set of packets that should or should not be transmitted by the gateway. - Access Point An active component of a network that consists of wireless and additionally of wired components if applicable.
+Several WLAN clients can register at an access point (AP) and can thus exchange data via the AP.
+If optionally a wired Ethernet is connected, the signals between the two physical media, the wireless interface and the wired interface, are bridged (Bridging). - Accounting Recording of connection data, e.g. date, time, connection duration, charging information and number of data packets transferred. - Active Probing Per default access points answer requests of a client.
+This function is also applied with Active Probing, where clients send probe requests on all channels and wait for a nearby access point to reply.
+The access point answers with its SSID of the wireless LAN and if WEP encryption is used. - ADSL Asymmetric >> Digital Subscriber Line

-The data rate is up to 640 kbps →> upstream and 1.5 - 9 Mbps →> downstream over ranges of up to 5.5 km (ITU-T standard >> G.992.1).
+The data rate is up to 640 kbps \rightarrow upstream and 1.5 - 9 Mbps \rightarrow downstream over ranges of up to 5.5 km (ITU-T standard \rightarrow G.992.1).